EWE partnered with Xylem to better understand, control and increase the efficiency of Cuxhaven’s aeration processes.

 In early 2017, EWE partnered with Xylem to better understand, control and increase the efficiency of Cuxhaven’s aeration processes by modeling performance in a computer environment to optimize plant operation, reducing energy and chemical consumption while increasing effluent water quality.
 Previously Cuxhaven operated plant system sensors with manual controls and lacked an optimization strategy.

-EWE partnered with Xylem to develop and deploy the BLU-X™ Treatment Plant Optimization system that uses neural network powered models of the carbon, nitrogen and phosphorous elimination processes based on data from the plant’s existing SCADA system.
-BLU-X provided a real-time digital twin of the entire plant so that each process receives optimal aeration and chemical inputs to match the needed chemical and biological oxygen demand.
+EWE partnered with Xylem to develop and deploy the Xylem Treatment System Optimization system that uses neural network powered models of the carbon, nitrogen and phosphorous elimination processes based on data from the plant’s existing SCADA system.
+Xylem Treatment System Optimization provided a real-time digital twin of the entire plant so that each process receives optimal aeration and chemical inputs to match the needed chemical and biological oxygen demand.

 Since EWE had no online sensors available to take real-time measurements of influent concentrations, several “virtual sensors” were developed to calculate an estimate of the incoming carbon, nitrogen and phosphorous loads of the influent.
 In the absence of traditional sensor data, these virtual sensors helped EWE accurately estimate influent concentration and operate the aeration process in the most efficient way while meeting regulatory requirements.

-In August of 2017, after several months of manual plant operation, Xylem activated BLU-X to predict and calculate the best set points to operate the aerators of five parallel biological treatment tanks.
+In August of 2017, after several months of manual plant operation, Xylem Treatment System Optimization solution was activated to predict and calculate the best set points to operate the aerators of five parallel biological treatment tanks.

-"Since implementing BLU-X, the Cuxhaven treatment plant has shown a 26% reduction in aeration energy usage - enough energy to power 64 homes for one year"
+"Since implementing Xylem Treatment System Optimization, the Cuxhaven treatment plant has shown a 30% reduction in aeration energy usage - enough energy to power 321 homes using 3,500 kWh per year"

 At the end of 2017, optimization results from this first phase were compared against the previous data from the manual operation of the Cuxhaven plant, which provided data for the model.
 A critical parameter for measuring success was the specific energy required to eliminate one kilogram of load, which is not usually calculated or controlled, and which can cause unnecessary plant fluctuations.
 The optimized operation of the plant resulted in a drastic reduction in these fluctuations and prevented situational peak energy consumption.

-Since implementing Xylem’s BLU-X solution, the Cuxhaven treatment plant has shown a 26% reduction in aeration energy usage, corresponding to 1.1 million kWh annually - enough energy to power 64 homes for one year (based on US EPA calculations).
+Since implementing Xylem Treatment System Optimization, the Cuxhaven treatment plant has shown a 30% reduction in aeration energy usage, corresponding to 1.2 million kWh annually — enough energy to power 321 homes using 3,500 kWh per year.
 In addition, all plant effluent concentrations continue to maintain regulatory compliance.